 Undergraduate Native Speakers: Beginning April 16, 2012, undergraduate students whose native language is not English and who graduated from high school in a non-English speaking country may fulfill the foreign language requirement by providing documentation.
 It is no longer necessary for these students to take a proficiency test in their native language.
 For more information and an application see the College of Arts and Sciences website.

 Graduates: May fulfill the research language requirement by testing through the Intermediate level.
 There is no charge for the exam for any IU student.

-Non IU students may take an exam to demonstrate proficiency.
-Exams can be schedule throughout the year.
+Non-IU students may take an exam to demonstrate proficiency.
+Exams can be scheduled throughout the year.
 A $125 fee will be accessed for this service.
 For more information contact the Department at 812-855-2233 or firstname.lastname@example.org.

 The Department maintains a list of students available for translation work.